ibm-cloud-docs/storage-scale/config-ldap-ces.md

 1. Configure SSH key into your existing LDAP server.

-2. Install the required software.
+2. Install the required software
    `apt install gnutls-bin ssl-cert -y`

 3. Generate the SSL certificate and configure with the OpenLDAP server.